Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Gemini to try and replace your own expertise - instead, use it to augment your existing workflows and automate the tedious tasks that take away from your real work.
+A common trap is relying on this tool to try and replace your own expertise - instead, use it to augment your existing workflows and automate the tedious tasks that take away from your real work.

 Advanced Prompt Library